lucasdreger/couplecents-v4/README.md

 ## What technologies are used for this project?

-This project is built with .
+This project is built with:

 - Vite
 - TypeScript
 - React
 - shadcn-ui
 - Tailwind CSS
+- Supabase

 ## How can I deploy this project?